nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2026-06-04-bank-details-verification-qa.md

 ---
-title: Verifying bank details - QA side
+title: Enabling QAs to verify bank details in the service
 description: Exploring how we can improve the bank details verification process by reducing reliance on manual spreadsheets, preventing delays for organisations and processors, and bringing key verification outcomes into the service
 author:
   name: Hannah Williams (Interaction designer)